Bank of England's Carney agrees to open up over private Osborne talks

-LONDON Bank of England Governor Mark Carney agreed on Tuesday to let a senior MP view notes from meetings with Chancellor George Osborne to allay concerns about central bank bias in the run-up to last month's European Union referendum.
+LONDON Bank of England Governor Mark Carney agreed on Tuesday to let a senior lawmaker view notes from meetings with finance minister George Osborne to allay concerns about central bank bias in the run-up to last month's European Union referendum.

 The Bank of England forecast the currency would tumble and the economy would slow sharply if the country voted to leave - which Osborne trumpeted as independent backing of the government's ultimately unsuccessful bid to keep Britain in the EU.